-- Teachers: The Amplify curriculum is intended for use with upper elementary students (grades 3-5) but could be adapted for younger or older students.
-The nine lessons can be taught in a general music education classroom, a specialized music class (e.g. band, orchestra), or an extracurricular setting.
-No prior experience in music is required on behalf of the participants.
-We encourage you to use the nine lesson plans below alongside your regular curriculum and encourage/facilitate students to form school teams and prepare for the annual competition.
+Amplify is a curriculum program for students in grades 3-5, which could easily be adapted for younger or older students.
+Amplify can be taught in a general music education classroom, a specialized music class (e.g. band, orchestra), or an extracurricular setting.
+No prior music experience is required for participants.

 Each lesson includes five sections: